 Located on the shore of the Straits of Mackinac, visitors of all ages can enjoy the unique perspective from the palisade walls – looking out over the Mackinac Bridge, the Straits of Mackinac and the Upper Peninsula – enjoy lunch near the Kids’ Rendezvous playground or purchase artisan gifts, books, and apparel from the expansive museum store.

 Life continues much in the way it did in the 1700s.
 Watch the smoke billow from the cannon and muskets fired by British soldiers and help colonial women prepare food or tend the garden.
 Join French voyageurs and Native Americans as they demonstrate their way of life – the past and present blur into a fascinating and unmatched experience at Colonial Michilimackinac.

 Located in Mackinaw City.
-Open for the 2013 Season.
+Closed for the season.
+Will reopen May 5, 2014.

 Information about buying tickets, hours, directions, maps, and more.Start your adventure

 Historical background, images, facts, virtual tours, and more.Start exploring